 Mr Hawkins graduated from TAFE with a Diploma of Management (Business).
+He is also a Graduate of AIST (Adv.) having completed the Advanced Trustee Director Course.

 His professional experience includes working in the public sector in a number of different roles.
 Mr Hawkins previously held the role of Treasurer for Community and Public Sector Union - Civil Service Association (CPSU/CSA) and is a member of Unions WA.